Snippets from the PCC meeting – 11th September 2018

-Among the items discussed at the meeting of the Parochial Church Council on 25th July were:
+Among the items discussed at the September meeting of the PCC were the following:

 We have a new treasurer.
 After five years Graham Tritton has decided that it is time to “pass the baton on”.
 Clive Pendrell has volunteered to take up that baton and was formally co-opted to the PCC and appointed as treasurer at the September meeting.

 Clive was born and brought up in Wolverhampton and has lived in Pattingham since 2008.
 He is a regular attender at church, where he says “he met lots of nice people”.

 When he heard we were looking for a new treasurer he found out what was involved and then volunteered.
 He works in insurance and is used to using computers for financial systems.